felycianovac/LFA_labs/src/lab_1/README.md

 System.out.println(symbol + " -> " + production);
 ```

-So, here is an example of how the program does go through the productions, and its final result:
+So, here is an example of how the program goes through the productions, and its final result:
 ```
 S -> dA
 A -> bA